bektas-sari/water_meter/README.md

 ## 📃 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-Daily Water Tracker is a clean and modern Flutter app designed to help users monitor their daily water intake.
-Set personalized goals, manually log consumed water in milliliters, and get real-time progress updates with visual feedback.
-The app features a user-friendly interface with light blue tones and supports goal completion notifications and easy resetting.
-Ideal for maintaining hydration habits with a smooth and intuitive experience.